jacobchughes/examples-saife-endpoint-lib/SAIFENSDemo/README.md

 ## Run
-If you have run this program before, but want to start from a clean slate, make sure you have no Certificate Signing Request(CSR) in the .SaifeStore directory, and that the AWS S3 bucket you are using has no Network Share Keys(NSK).
+If you have run this program before, but want to start from a clean slate, make sure you delete the .SaifeStore directory, and that the AWS S3 bucket you are using has no Network Share Keys(NSK).
 If this is the first time, then run the program using the following command:

     ~$ java -cp bin:$MY_CP -Djava.library.path=$SAIFE_HOME/lib com.saife.demo.S3Sample.java